-The incident has brought both British Cycling and Team Sky into widespread media focus, and both organisations have been the subject of a UK Anti-Doping investigation and an inquiry into doping in UK sport run by the Culture, Media and Sport Select Committee in Parliament.
+The incident has brought both British Cycling and Team Sky into widespread media focus, and both organisations have been the subject of a UK Anti-Doping investigation and an inquiry into doping in UK sport run by the Digital, Culture, Media and Sport Select Committee in Parliament.

 The investigation and inquiry are trying to ascertain what was in the package, and whether it was within the rules.